oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-start-the-work-soon-after-the-specification-review/rule.md

 If you decide today or tomorrow, then we can use the same resources....

-​Regardless,​ it is always better to move ahead while the project is fresh in the developers' heads."
+Regardless, it is always better to move ahead while the project is fresh in the developers' heads."